Data-to-Insight-Center/cyberinfrastructure-knowledge-network/patra_agent/cloud_services/model-placement-agent/README.md

 ### Common Issues

-1. **No LLM Provider Available**: Ensure at least one API key is set
+1. **No LLM Provider Available**: Ensure Ollama is running or at least one API key is set
 2. **Connection to Patra Server Failed**: Check PATRA_SERVER_URL and ensure the server is running
 3. **Ollama Connection Failed**: Ensure Ollama is running and accessible